Kentucky Medical Malpractice FAQ

 Absolutely.
 There are many cases of hospitals being partially to blame for injuries and illnesses endured by victims of medical negligence.
-You can speak with a hospital malpractice attorney with Wilt & Thompson, PLLC, to find out if suing the hospital is an option for you based on the individual circumstances of your case.
+You can speak with a hospital malpractice attorney with Wilt & Associates, PLLC, to find out if suing the hospital is an option for you based on the individual circumstances of your case.

 Who else could be at fault for my condition?